Apple Cares More About Appeasing China Than It Does About Protecting Your Privacy

 Apple’s commitment to civil liberties has always been a fig leaf, more a branding strategy than an actual position.
 The company still collects troves of user data and allows apps to flourish on its platform that do the same, albeit in a less flagrant manner than some of its competitors.
 But its dealings with China should end the myth of Apple as a company committed to privacy.

 In the last four years, 55,000 apps have been removed from the App Store in China.
-Many of these were games, but thousands of others included apps that bring content from foreign news outlets as well as those that provide encrypted messaging services.
+Many of these were games, but thousands of others included apps that bring content from foreign news outlets, as well as those that provide encrypted messaging services.
 In 2018, moreover, China got Apple to remove an app from a prominent critic of the ruling Communist Party.
 “This app and any Guo Wengui app cannot be on the China store,” officials wrote in an email to Apple.
-The app not only removed the app, they fired the reviewer responsible for approving it in the first place.
+The App Store not only removed the app, it fired the reviewer responsible for approving it in the first place.

 But not all of the censorship comes at the request of Chinese officials.
 Apple also proactively removes apps in an effort to placate the Chinese government.
 Philip Shoemaker, who ran the App Store until 2016, told The New York Times that his team was given a list of topics that “could not appear in apps in the country, including Tiananmen Square and independence for Tibet and Taiwan.”
 Meanwhile, an app from “the Chinese paramilitary group accused of detaining and abusing Uyghurs” was allowed in the App Store.